The Magic School Bus (TV series): Broadcast

 The opening theme song was notably shortened during the show's airings on Fox Kids and Qubo.
-The airings on PBS, TLC, Discovery Kids, and CBC Kids, along with the VHS and DVD versions, all used the full version of the opening.
+The airings on PBS, TLC, and Discovery Kids (United States airings) and CBC Kids, Teletoon, and Knowledge Network (Canada airings), along with the VHS and DVD releases, all used the full version of the opening.

 Home media

-The series (through home media) was released on VHS from 1995 to 2003, DVD from 2002 to 2013, DVD (by New Video Group) in Region 1 (which are the rereleases of the Warner Home Video DVDs) on July, 31, 2012, and Netflix on August 15, 2013.
+The series (through home media) was released on VHS from 1995 to 2002, DVD from 2002 to 2013, DVD (by New Video Group) in Region 1 (which are the rereleases of the Warner Home Video DVDs) on July 31, 2012, and Netflix on August 15, 2013.